talonric332/Piss-off-Microsoft/README.md

 - [Home_Automation_Allowlist.txt](https://raw.githubusercontent.com/talonric332/Piss-off-Microsoft/main/Home_Automation_Allowlist.txt)

 ## Using These Lists
-Copy the raw text of any blocklist into your ad blocker of choice.
-Most folks just paste it into AdGuard Home, Pi-hole, or uBlock Origin.
-Update regularly—Microsoft has a habit of spawning new endpoints like rabbits.
+Use the raw links above to grab any list and import it into your ad blocker of choice.
+Many folks just paste them into AdGuard Home, Pi-hole, or uBlock Origin.
+Check back often—Microsoft loves to roll out new endpoints.
+If you're on AdGuard Home, set your filter update interval to **1 hour** so you always fetch the latest changes.

 ## Why So Serious?
 Sure, the repo name is a bit cheeky, but the goal is simple: reclaim a little privacy.
 If our lists help you out and make you chuckle, that's a win-win.